sourcegraph/sourcegraph-public-snapshot/doc/admin/nginx.md

      ```
   1. When you get to the step describing how to run Certbot, use the "certonly" command: `sudo certbot certonly --nginx`.
   1. When Certbot runs successfully, it will emit the key file `privkey.pem` and cert file
      `fullchain.pem`.
-These should be renamed to `sourcegraph.crt` and `sourcegraph.key` if you are
+These should be renamed to `sourcegraph.key` and `sourcegraph.crt`,
-     using the `nginx.conf` template mentioned in this doc.
+     respectively, if you are using the `nginx.conf` template mentioned in this doc.
   1. Kill the NGINX server that Certbot started: `killall nginx`.
 Restart Sourcegraph:

      ```